-Types of Sleep Disorders
+Types Of Sleep Disorders

 Insomnia encompasses several distinct sleep disorders, each related to the inability to go to sleep and/or stay asleep.
 Some of these are also called sleep initiation and maintenance disorders (DIMS).
 People with DIMS not only have trouble sleeping, but their daytime functioning is also impaired.
 They may be unable to hold down a job, take care of family responsibilities, or even drive a car due to lack of alertness, inability to concentrate, and fatigue.
-Despite their fatigue, insomniacs are still unable to fall asleep because they suffer from hyperarousal.
+Despite their fatigue, insomniacs are still unable to fall asleep because they are living with hyperarousal.

-Circadian Rhythm and Shift Work Disorders
+Circadian Rhythm And Shift Work Disorders

 Your circadian rhythms are regulated in your brain and influenced by periods of light and darkness as well as participation in engaging activities.
 The circadian cycle doesn't go by the clock.
 It also isn't tied to the sun unless you're exposed to its light.
 When your brain tells you that you need to be awake, you tend to be in a state of arousal.
 The circadian clock is internal and is determined by genetics.
-You can weaken this clock, though, by napping frequently during the day, having a job that requires you to move frequently between time zones or a shift work job, especially one with changing shifts.
+You can weaken this clock, though, by napping frequently during the day, having a job that requires you to move frequently between time zones, or a shift work job, especially one with changing shifts.

 Restless Leg Syndrome

 In restless leg syndrome or periodic limb movement sleep disorders, the person's limbs twitch during the night and cause them to be in an aroused state.
-The best way to find out if you have this sleep disorder is to go to one of the sleep disorder clinics and be assessed by one of their seasoned doctors.
+The best way to determine if you have this sleep disorder is to go to one of the sleep disorder clinics and be assessed by one of their seasoned doctors.
 They typically use polysomnography tests to determine if this is the cause of your inability to stay asleep.

 RBD sleep disorders are marked by unusual behaviors during sleep.
 Your muscles maintain their tone as if you were awake.
 This gives you the ability to act out your dreams as you sleep.
-You might have a twitching leg or you might behave in ways that are unsafe or cause injury to yourself and others around you.
+You might have a twitching leg, or you might behave in ways that are unsafe or cause injury to yourself and others around you.